Holston National Bank (Knoxville, TN)

 Newspaper Excerpt

-Directors said the bank was forced to close because of heavy withdrawals during the past few days.
+Directors the bank said the bank was forced by reason of heavy withdrawals made within the past few days.

 Source